Sunday, December 21, 2014

 "We will not, however, incur the risk of pronouncing positively as to the name of Antichrist; for if it were necessary that his name should be distinctly revealed in this present time, it would have been announced by him (John) who beheld the Revelation.
 For he (John) was seen not very long time since, but almost in our day, towards the end of Domitian's reign.”
 (Irenaeus, Against Heresies 5:30:3)

-It appears pretty evident, after close examination, this quote has nothing to do with the date of the writing of Revelation.
+It appears pretty evident, after close examination, that this quote has nothing to do with the date of the writing of Revelation.

 On a side note, it is interesting that there would be such intense discussion of who the antichrist was (i.e. what was his name) unless they believed the party in question would be someone they might recognize living among them in their day.
 It is not likely it would occupy them with knowing the name of someone in the far-off distant future if they believed the book was intended for an audience hundreds or thousands of years later in the distant future.
 What would be the point of knowing the name of someone they would never meet or have a clue who this person was even if they knew the name?
 Such a name would be meaningless to them even if known or at least would not likely create such earnest curiosity.
 On the other hand, if this were a person living in their time, that would be someone many would be curious to know the identity of.
-The intense curisioty supports they view that those who lived around time the book was circulated thought the book was addressed current events (events soon to take place) vs events in the distant future.
+The intense curiosity supports the view that those who lived around the time the book was circulated thought the book addressed current events (events soon to take place) vs events in the distant future.

 In my opening comments, I mentioned the Irenaeus quote was the primary support for a late date.
 The only other external evidence offered is a reference to Hegesippus